Last Updated on 2025-11-09

 2. Algae Growth

-Just like overeating can cause health problems in humans, overfeeding can lead to obesity and other health issues in fish.
-Obese fish are more susceptible to diseases and have a shorter lifespan.
+Just like in humans, overfeeding can cause obesity in fish.
+Obese fish are more prone to diseases and tend to have shorter lifespans.

 5. Increased Waste Production